Ai Weiwei on His Massive Upcoming Public Art Fund Project

 Public art has become increasingly relevant because of globalization and the internet.
 Technological advances have allowed people to become more connected.
 To have an understanding of a work which publicly serves all becomes more relevant.

-When you were first approached by Nicholas Baum at the Public Art Fund, did you have some preexisting idea going into the conversation of a project or projects you’d always wanted to do in New York City?
+When you were first approached by Nicholas Baume at the Public Art Fund, did you have some preexisting idea going into the conversation of a project or projects you’d always wanted to do in New York City?

 We had discussed doing a project with Nicholas and the Public Art Fund for quite a while.
 I always hesitated.
 With regard to this project for New York City, I approached it very cautiously, because it is a city I had once lived in and love.
 It is like presenting yourself to an old lover; to give to the city what I never had a chance to achieve when I was there.
 At the same time, it becomes more challenging because my art, on a conceptual level, is always related to my current concerns.
 Whenever I begin a new project, I try to remain open-minded.
 It was not until the last moments that we decided what we were going to do.

-What was that conversation like with Nicholas Baum?
+What was that conversation like with Nicholas Baume?
 How did you get to this idea?

 At the beginning, Nicholas discussed some traditional locations in New York City for public art.
 Early on, I knew that I would rather make something that would become a part of the city.
 We considered the total environment and how people use the city.
 This work engages with the city both architecturally and historically.
 New York is an immigrant city and consistent with the migration and refugee issues I have focused on during the past two years, including my upcoming documentary feature Human Flow.